 What Legal Options Do Mesothelioma Victims Have?

-Mesothelioma cancer victims have two primary legal ways to obtain financial compensation.
+Mesothelioma cancer victims have two main legal options to obtain compensation.

 Mesothelioma Lawsuits

-Victims of asbestos-related illnesses seek financial compensation from the manufacturers of asbestos-containing products by filing a lawsuit.
+Patients may be able to file lawsuits to pursue compensation from the makers of asbestos-containing products.
 These manufacturers knew that asbestos was dangerous but used it anyway to keep making money.
+Mesothelioma lawsuits often award millions of dollars.

 Asbestos Trust Fund Claims